 Wondering how to become a registered nurse in Ohio?
 To become a registered nurse in Ohio, students must attend an accredited nursing program and pass a licensing test.
 There are four types of RN programs in Ohio, associate’s, diploma, bachelor’s, and direct entry graduate.
 There are many other nursing degrees in particular areas that RNs may decide to explore and take additional classes to meet the criteria of their chosen specialty.
 They must take the NCLEX-RN exam and pass it before they may get their license.

 Listen to the Numbers

 There will always be a need for registered nurses and practical nurses.
-According to The Bureau of Labor Statistics, the need for nurses is expected to grow at a very fast pace.
-Between 2016 and 2026, the need for registered nurses is expected to grow by 15%.
+The Bureau of Labor Statistics expects the need for nurses to grow at a very fast pace.
+Between 2020 and 2030, the jobs for these professionals will grow by as much as 45%.
 It cites some of these as the reasons for this increase:

 - The aging population

 - The need to treat chronic health conditions caused by the aging population like obesity, diabetes, arthritis, dementia, and other mental healthcare needs

 - The growth of outpatient, long-term care, home health care, and residential care facilities.

 - Healthcare needs of those in assisted living and eldercare facilities.